AU Computer Recommendations

 If you do not wish to bring your own computer to campus, you can access the Internet and most common software applications from over 800 Mac and Windows computers dispersed throughout various computing facilities around campus, some of which are open 24 hours a day.

-This is the third in a series of e-mail messages that will introduce you to important technology services at American University.
+This is the third information message that will introduce you to important technology services at American University.
 You can view previous messages and other tips for New Students by visiting www.american.edu/technology/newstudents.
-Click on the SUMMER 2014 E-MAIL SERIES link.
+Click on the SUMMER 2015 INFORMATION SERIES link.

 IT Help Desk